 Mary was Perry Ogden’s photo assistant and studio manager for nearly eleven years and the coordinator and tutor of the Ballymun Photography Club, a Dublin City Gallery The Hugh Lane educational outreach programme.

 Mary's clients include The Financial Times and The Telegraph.
 She also likes to work collaboratively within communities and has studied Arts and the Community in Marino and Arts Participation & Development in CIT.
-When she lived in Wexford she was a member of Wexford County Councils Artists Panel.
+While living in Wexford she was a member of Wexford County Councils Artists Panel.
 She has worked with the residents of Ozanam House, Saint Joseph’s CNU, Castle Meadows estate and members of the Involve Youth Club.

 From 1996 to 2012 Mary was the portrait photographer for the Alternative Miss Ireland, in 2004 these portraits were published in the book ‘Dancing at the Crossroads: Glamour Rooted in Despair’.
 A number of her Alternative Miss Ireland images are in the Irish Queer Archive at the National Library of Ireland.

-Mary lives in Trim, she is interested in stories, personal living histories and local places and their hidden histories, the commonplace and the generally overlooked.
+Mary is interested in stories, personal living histories and local places and their hidden histories, the commonplace and the generally overlooked.
 She is inspired by what she finds around her, everyday objects and situations, chance remarks, snippets, and stories.
 Mary looks for what she thinks is extraordinary in the everyday.